 Hi everyone!
-My name is Verena Feiersinger and I am a first year student in International Affairs here at Vesalius.
+My name is Verena Feiersinger and I am a second year student in International Affairs here at Vesalius.
 I was born and raised in a lovely town in Tirol, began school there before I changed schools and finished high school with honours in Innsbruck.
 Considering the rather simple life I had lived until then, many people wonder how I ended up studying International Affairs here in Brussels.
 After I had finished school, I wanted to “broaden my horizon” so I came to Brussels to work as an au pair.
 During that time I attended the Vesalius open day and figured it would be a great place to pursue my interest in politics and not return to Austria to study medicine.
-This past year I have gotten to know Vesalius very well and I am looking forward to representing you the next year.
+This past two years I have gotten to know Vesalius very well and I am looking forward to being your president for the next year.
 I know it can be challenging when you are new at Vesalius, even if you have been here some time, but I would love to guide you through it and help you with upcoming academic issues and any other issue you need support with.
 Anything you need or any problems you have at Vesalius, please feel free to talk to me at Veco or reach out to me on Facebook.
 I’m looking forward to working with all of you next year!